fboes/aerofly-missions/README.md

 ![](docs/favicon-64x64.png) Aerofly Missionsgerät
 ============================================

-The Aerofly Missionsgerät converts [Aerofly FS 4's](https://www.aerofly.com/) `main.mcf` file into a `custom_missions.tmc` file, using your current flight plan and other settings to generate a shareable mission.
+The Aerofly Missionsgerät converts [Aerofly FS 4's](https://www.aerofly.com/) `main.mcf` and other flight plan file formats into a `custom_missions.tmc` file, using your current flight plan and other settings to generate a shareable mission.

 Other features: